verashira/TSPNet/README.md

 }
 ```

-Please also consider citing the WLASL dataset if you use the pre-trained i3d models on this general purpose dataset.
+Please also consider citing the [WLASL dataset](https://dxli94.github.io/WLASL/) if you use the pre-trained i3d features.

 ``` bibtex
 @inproceedings{li2020word,